 A variety of summative assessments (assessments OF learning) are used in the state of Iowa to meet federally and state mandated assessment requirements.
 These assessments are used to determine whether student subgroups, public schools, and Local Education Agencies (LEAs) make adequate yearly progress (AYP).
 Iowa Code subsection 256.7(21)(c) requires school districts, as accredited in Iowa, to annually report the progress of student achievement in their Annual Progress Report (APR).

 No Child Left Behind (NCLB) legislation requires that all states assess all students in reading, mathematics and science.
 To meet the requirements of the legislation, Iowa school districts and buildings must report assessment results for all students in reading and mathematics in grades 3 through 8 and in grade 11.
-In science, student results are reported in grades 8 and 11, until the 2007-2008 school year in which grade 5 students’ results will also be reported.
+In science, student results are reported in grades 5, 8 and 11.
 Students identified as English language learners (ELL) are additionally assessed using the English Language Development Assessment (ELDA).
-Some students with disabilities are assessed using the Dynamic Learning Maps as an alternative to the Iowa Department of Education Assessments.
+Students with significant cognitive disabilities are assessed using the Dynamic Learning Maps as an alternative to the Iowa Department of Education Assessments.

-In Iowa, all public schools and LEAs are held to the same process and criteria for making adequate yearly progress toward 100% proficiency by the 2013-14 school year.
-For purposes of AYP accountability, all public schools and LEAs are judged by performance and improvement on the Iowa Tests of Basic Skills (ITBS) and the Iowa Tests of Educational Development (ITED).
+In Iowa, all public schools and LEAs are held to the same process and criteria for making adequate yearly progress toward 100% proficiency.
+For purposes of AYP accountability, all public schools and LEAs are judged by performance and improvement on the Iowa Assessments.
 These measures are the common comparable measures across all school districts, thus, ensuring fairness, validity, and reliability when making unbiased, rational, and consistent determinations of the annual progress of LEAs and schools within the state.
 All schools and districts are expected to make improvement in student achievement.

 Chapter 12 of Iowa Code Relating to Student Assessment